-Although at its core, it’s easy to look upon this game as simply being a button masher, the amount of characters and mission also afford players a massive amount of variety, since each character also has their own style of combat and range of weapons, with many more to unlock as the game progresses.
+Although at its core, it’s easy to look upon this game as simply being a button masher, the number of characters and mission also afford players a massive amount of variety, since each character also has their own style of combat and range of weapons, with many more to unlock as the game progresses.
 On top of that, there are also learnable abilities to unlock, giving the game an almost RPG feel to it, which I was even further pleasantly surprised to find.
 I couldn’t help but draw comparisons between this game and Hyrule Warriors, and whilst I find Hyrule Warriors to be the better game, largely by default since I am a huge fan of the Legend of Zelda series, and that it contained about as much variety, but in a much more creative way, Warriors Orochi still turned out to be a much more entertaining game than I initially anticipated.

 Controls – 8/10

 The worst thing I found with the controls was that they could be a little bit unresponsive at times; especially when playing with characters that use heavier weapons.
 It can sometimes be quite easy to come across some awkward camera angles when playing through levels that are set in buildings, such as the first level.
 But otherwise, I found no other issues with the controls.
-Apart from these few issues, it plays out as fluently as any other game that Koei Tecmo have developed employing the same style of play.
+Apart from these few issues, it plays out as fluently as any other game that Koei Tecmo has developed employing the same style of play.

 Lifespan – 8/10

-As well as there being great abundance in gameplay variety, there is also great abundance in lifespan, with the game being able to last at least 30 hours.
-Replay value can be had in levelling up each individual character to the max, as well as playing through it with several different factions, in turn offering different perspectives on the plot of the game; similar to Sonic Adventures, but on an even bigger scale.
-It’s impressive to me how Koei Tecmo have been able to attach such longevity to a type of game that can be largely seen as repetitive.
+As well as there is great abundance in gameplay variety, there is also great abundance in lifespan, with the game being able to last at least 30 hours.
+Replay value can be had in leveling up each individual character to the max, as well as playing through it with several different factions, in turn offering different perspectives on the plot of the game; similar to Sonic Adventures, but on an even bigger scale.
+It’s impressive to me how Koei Tecmo has been able to attach such longevity to a type of game that can be largely seen as repetitive.
 I’ve seen it in Hyrule Warriors, and I saw it again in Warriors Orochi.